 - 1. As a member, you are covered at the higher, in-network level of benefits for emergency care received in or outside the provider network.
 This flexibility helps accommodate your needs when you need care immediately. - 2.
 In emergency situations, where you must be treated immediately, go directly to your nearest hospital emergency provider; or call "911" or your area's emergency number.
-The decision to reimburse the emergency care is not made solely on the basis of the actual diagnosis.
 When determining if a situation is a medical emergency, we will take into consideration presenting symptoms including, but not limited to, severe pain and a reasonable layperson's belief that the circumstances required immediate medical care that could not wait until the next business day. - 3.
-If the care you receive is due to a medical emergency, prior authorization is not required. - Please refer to "Terms You Should Know" for a definition of medical emergency. - 5.
+If the care you receive is due to a medical emergency, prior authorization is not required. - 4.
+Please refer to "Terms You Should Know" for a definition of medical emergency. - 5.
 For follow-up care, please refer to "Hospital Outpatient Care" and "Office Visit and Professional Services." - 6.
 For inpatient services, please refer to "Hospital Inpatient Care" and "Office Visit and Professional Services." - 7.
 For urgent care visits, please refer to "Hospital Outpatient Care" and "Office Visit and Professional Services."